Tim Mahoney (North Dakota politician)

-Timothy Mahoney is an American politician and physician who is currently serving as the 35th Mayor of Fargo, North Dakota.
+Timothy Mahoney (born 1949/1950) is an American politician and physician who served as the 35th mayor of Fargo, North Dakota.
 Having been appointed deputy mayor by Mayor Dennis Walaker in 2006, Mahoney took the role of acting mayor on December 2, 2014, when Walaker died in office.
 He won a special election for the balance of Walaker's second term on April 28, 2015.
 He was unopposed for a full term on June 12, 2018, before being re-elected in 2022.
 He is a member of the Democratic-Non Partisan League Party.